Zeyu-Xie/Public-Resources/README.md

 # Public-Resources

-A repository for displaying public sources of private repositories.
+A repository for displaying public resources of private repositories.